iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ![Four thematic sensors applied using inverse distance weighting with a smooth "blue-red" color gradient applied to surfaces with lighting disabled](assets/ThematicDisplay_InverseDistanceWeightedSensorsSmooth.png)
 <p align="center">Four thematic sensors applied using inverse distance weighting with a smooth "blue-red" color gradient applied to surfaces with lighting disabled</p>

+### Persistent Schedule Animation State

+[DisplayStyleSettings.timePoint]($common) now identifies the current point on the timeline of the style's [RenderSchedule]($common) script.
+The time point is specified in [Unix seconds](https://en.wikipedia.org/wiki/Unix_time).

+To adjust the schedule script time point in the context of a viewport, use [Viewport.timePoint]($frontend).

 ## Breaking API changes

 ### Installation and Builds

 #### Increase minimum Node version

-The minimum version of Node required for iModel.js applications is now `10.16.0`.
-However, it is recommended that a version of [Node 12](https://nodejs.org/en/) with the latest security patch be installed.
+The minimum version of Node required for iModel.js 2.0 applications is now `10.16.0`.
+However, it is recommended to use the latest LTS version of [Node 12](https://nodejs.org/en/) for the most recent security patches.

 #### Update to Electron 8

-iModel.js has officially moved up to the [latest stable version](https://www.electronjs.org/docs/tutorial/electron-timelines) of Electron.
-If you are building desktop applications, upgrade the version of electron you are setup to use. e.g., in package.json
+iModel.js 2.0 has moved to the [latest stable version](https://www.electronjs.org/docs/tutorial/electron-timelines) of Electron 8.
+If you are building desktop applications, upgrade the version of electron in your package.json, e.g.:

 ``` json
  "dependencies": {